majidgolshadi/announcer/README.md

 cluster_nodes="192.168.95.180:5222"
 default_cluster="A"

+#Every cluster can ONLY has Client or Component connection
-#Only client or component can be init in init run so please attention to use only one of them
+#Please attention to use only one of them
 [client]
 username="4"
 password="4"
 domain="soroush.ir"
 ping_interval=2
-rate_limit=123123 #sent message/sec
+rate_limit=123123 #Send message/sec

 [component]
 name="announcer"
 secret="announcer"
 ping_interval=2
-rate_limit=123123 #sent message/sec
+rate_limit=123123 #Send message/sec
 ```

 Rest APIs